andrewpauling/paulingGRL2022/README.md

 ./getdata.sh
 ```

 Running the notebook `wpi_vs_ecs.ipynb`requires a large amount of CMIP6 output.
 This can be obtained from various CMIP6 data repositories.
-See instructions within that notebook to get the right data.
+I have serialized out the necessary data to avoid having to download it all.

 <p><small>Project based on the <a target="_blank" href="https://github.com/jbusecke/cookiecutter-science-project">cookiecutter science project template</a>.</small></p>